zambal/vaux/README.md

 If you are familiar with Phoenix components, a Vaux component will look pretty similar, as it uses the same sigil and template expression syntax as HEEx templates.
 To make sure HEEx and Vaux templates can't be mixed up, Vaux requires the `vaux` modifier for its `~H` sigil.
-A key difference is that Vaux only supports a single template per module.
+A key difference is that Vaux, at least at the moment, only supports a single template per module.

-In ordder to call another component, it needs to be known at compile time.
+In order to call another component, it needs to be known at compile time.
 Vaux provides the `components/1` macro that both requires and aliases components:

 ```elixir